EvgeniyJeka/Creditto/README.md

   # 6 Requirements:

-  -Docker client
+  - Docker client

-  -Kafka docker image: wurstmeister/kafka:2.13-2.6.0

-  -Zookeeper docker image: wurstmeister/zookeeper:3.4.6

-  -MySQL docker image: mysql:latest
+  - Python v3.9 or above

-  Clone the project and run 'docker-compose up -d' commant to build Gateway, MySQL, Matcher and tests container images and run the project.
+  Clone the project and run 'docker-compose up -d' command to build Gateway, MySQL, Matcher and tests container images and run the project.
   In current version Gateway listens to HTTP requests on port 5000 (see Postman collection in 'creditto_postman_collection' folder).

   Project config can be changed in 'local_config' SQL table.

   1. matching_logic : responsible for selecting Matching Logic.
 Change the value to '2' to make the Matcher to apply Matching Logic #2 (see description above).